 In addition to the basic add-ons to your booth, adding some extras can make your guard house with restroom that much more comfortable during their shift.
 You may want to consider some customizable options for the restroom portion of your small guard building:

 - Partitions to separate sink area from a toilet, or to separate off more than one toilet.

 - Restroom cabinets to provide storage for keeping extra restroom supplies.

 - Restroom supplies, such as toilet paper, hand soap, paper towels, broom, dustpan, feminine hygiene supplies, mop with a bucket, wet floor sign, first aid kit, hand sanitizer, and wastebasket.

 - Water heater.
 Usually, a small tank or tankless on-demand water heater is installed in a shack with a restroom.

-- Exhaust fan if a window is not enough to vent the room.
+- Exhaust fan if a window is not enough to vent the guard house interior.

-- Tinting or frosting on any windows to ensure privacy.
+- Tinting or frosting on any windows to ensure privacy of the guard room.

 - Paper towel holder or air hand dryer.